Foosa7/electromagnetics/Fermi factor.md

 The Fermi level splitting (Delta EF) determines whether absorption or gain occurs.
 It is a central quantity of importance in optoelectronics.

 These concepts provide a foundation for further exploration of the Fermi inversion factor and its implications in optoelectronic systems.

+---

+### Fermi-Level Splitting

+- Fermi-level splitting, denoted as ΔEF, is the difference between the quasi Fermi-level in the conduction band (EFC) and the quasi Fermi-level in the valence band (EFV).
+- ΔEF determines the behavior of a semiconductor material with respect to gain (photon energy < ΔEF) and absorption (photon energy > ΔEF).
+- Controlling ΔEF is essential for applications like lasers (gain) and photodetectors/modulators (absorption).

+### Quasi Fermi-Level Calculation

+- In an intrinsic semiconductor, the quasi Fermi-level for electrons (EFC) can be calculated using the Boltzmann approximation: EFC - EFi = kT * ln(N / ni), where N is the electron concentration and ni is the intrinsic carrier concentration.
+- Similarly, the quasi Fermi-level for holes (EFV) can be calculated as: EFi - EFV = kT * ln(P / ni), where P is the hole concentration.

+### Quasi Neutrality

+- In an intrinsic semiconductor, the concept of quasi neutrality arises.
+Injected carriers (electrons and holes) naturally attract each other, leading to quasi neutrality where Δn ≈ N and Δp ≈ P.
+- Quasi neutrality ensures charge neutrality in the absence of ions (nDS or nAS) and maintains balance between injected carriers.

+### Delta EF and Carrier Injection

+- By injecting more carriers (electrons or holes) into an intrinsic semiconductor, ΔEF can be increased.
+- Increasing ΔEF beyond the band gap (EG) is necessary to achieve gain (photon energy < ΔEF) and transition to states in the semiconductor material.
+- The number of carriers required to achieve a minimum ΔEF equal to EG is known as the transparency carrier density (TR).

+gain refers to the amplification of light or the increase in the intensity of an optical signal.
+To achieve gain, it is necessary to have a population inversion, which means having more electrons in the conduction band than in the valence band.
+This population inversion allows for stimulated emission, where photons can induce additional emissions of photons with the same energy and phase.

+Increasing ΔEF beyond the band gap (EG) is important because it establishes a condition where the quasi Fermi-level in the conduction band (EFC) is higher than the energy level of the band gap.
+This means that there are available states in the conduction band for electrons to transition to, resulting in gain.
+When the photon energy is lower than ΔEF, the incoming photons can induce stimulated emission, causing the amplification of light.

+the amplification of light occurs through stimulated emission, where electrons transition from the higher energy state in the conduction band to the lower energy state in the valence band

+### Transparency Carrier Density

+- The transparency carrier density (TR) represents the minimum number of carriers (N or P) that need to be injected to achieve a ΔEF equal to EG.
+- TR determines the carrier concentration required for gain in a semiconductor material.
+- The determination of TR and the injection of carriers for gain will be explored in future videos.